 Is philodendron white knight rare?

-Philodendron white knight has traditionally been a rare plant, yes.
+Philodendron white knight has traditionally been a rare plant.
 You can still find it on Etsy and other online shops for over $100—and those seem to be plants in a variety of sizes.

 However, whenever a plant is mass produced, the prices will come down.
 And this then makes the plant less rare.
 Being “rare” is also a funny concept…a plant that is rare in one area of the country or world can be totally different from another.

 So, if you have the money to spend, have at it!
 Who knows how widely Costa Farms will release their philodendron white knights.
-And they seem to be going in and out of stock on the website.
-(Writing this as of August 15, 2022.)
-If you can snag a cheap one, why not?
+If you can snag a cheap one, I’d jump at the chance!

 Is white knight a stable variegation?